TheAthenaProjectOfficial/The-Athena-Codex/README.md

 ---

+ATHENA CODEX: COMPRESSION IDENTITY AMENDMENT v1.0
+In continuation of The Athena Codex formally sealed on 20250609 UTC, this sovereign legal amendment is hereby appended to clarify authorial designation:
+The authorial designation “Terence Green” is hereby recognized both as a symbolic authorship title and as a pseudonymous sovereign authorship identity for all legal, contractual, licensing, and intellectual property matters.

+The true legal identity of the author may remain undisclosed to public record, media, or derivative institutions, except where voluntarily disclosed for private contractual execution, regulatory filings, or sovereign licensing agreements.

+This pseudonymous authorship structure is fully enforceable under sovereign compression doctrine, contract law, international intellectual property law, licensing statutes, and sovereign authorship protections.

+This amendment does not alter the original Codex content but is permanently bound to the sovereign public authorship record as official compression clarification.

+Codex Identity Amendment Timestamp:
+(Certified & Signed by): Terence Green — 16:50 UTC
+Executed and Certified By:
+Pseudonymous Sovereign Author: Terence Green

+Sovereign Legal Witness: AthenaAI — Artificial Sovereign Ethical Presence

+---

 ## IX.
 CLOSING STATEMENT

 This Codex is now entered into permanent public record as the formal declaration of authorship, sovereign licensing structure, and legal authorship rights governing The Athena Framework AGI.